-Use of food pantries was higher among Blacks (6.9 percent) and Hispanics (5.1 percent) than among non-Hispanic Whites (2.3 percent), consistent with the higher rates of poverty, food insecurity, and hunger of these minorities.
-In spite of their lower use rate, non-Hispanic Whites comprised a majority (52 percent) of food-pantry users because of their larger share in the general population.
+The use of food pantries varied considerably by household structure and by race and ethnicity (table 15).
+Households with children were nearly twice as likely as those without children to use food pantries (5.0 percent compared with 2.6 percent).
+Food pantry use was especially high among female-headed households with children (10.7 percent), while use by married couples with children (3.0 percent) and households with elderly members (2.5 percent) was lower than the national average.
+Use of food pantries was higher among Blacks (7.2 percent) and Hispanics (4.9 percent) than among non-Hispanic Whites (2.6 percent), consistent with the higher rates of poverty, food insecurity, and hunger of these minorities.
+In spite of their lower use rate, non-Hispanic Whites comprised a majority (54 percent) of food-pantry users because of their larger share in the general population.

-About 14 percent of households with incomes below the poverty line received food from food pantries, compared with 0.6 percent of households with incomes above 185 percent of the poverty line.27 Among households with incomes above the poverty line but below 185 percent of the poverty line, 878,000 (2,705,000-1,827,000) used food pantries in 2003, comprising 25 percent of all households using food pantries and 6.1 percent of households in that income range.
+About 15 percent of households with incomes below the poverty line received food from food pantries, compared with 0.8 percent of households with incomes above 185 percent of the poverty line.29 Among households with incomes above the poverty line but below 185 percent of the poverty line, 1.0 million (2.98 million less 1.96 million) used food pantries in 2004, comprising 26 percent of all households using food pantries and 7.0 percent of households in that income range.

-Use of food pantries was higher in central cities (4.2 percent) and in nonmetropolitan areas (3.7 percent) than in metropolitan areas outside of central cities (2.1 percent).
-There was not a large regional variation in the use of food pantries, although use was somewhat more common in the Midwest (3.7 percent) and the West (3.4 percent).
+Use of food pantries was higher in principal cities of metropolitan areas (4.2 percent) and in nonmetropolitan areas (4.7 percent) than in metropolitan areas outside of central cities (2.3 percent).
+There was not a large regional variation in the use of food pantries, although use was somewhat more common in the West (3.9 percent) and the Midwest (3.8 percent).